 Citrate is one of the most common stabilizing molecules for metal nanoparticles.
 It provides a highly negatively charged surface that can be displaced by many other molecules or ligands such as those with terminal amines or mercapto groups.
 Citrate is a small molecule with multiple carboxylic acid groups that weakly associate with the particle surface.
 It has good stability in water and weakly-buffered solutions.
-However, citrate doesn’t provide steric stability and particles with citrate on their surface are susceptible to aggregation in high salt solutions and non-aqueous solvents.
+However, citrate doesn’t provide steric stability and noble metal nanoparticles with citrate on their surface are susceptible to aggregation in high salt solutions and non-aqueous solvents.

 - Small change to hydrodynamic diameter – TEM measured diameter is very close to hydrodynamic diameter as measured with DLS.

-Molecular Weight: Trisodium citrate Na3C6H5O7 is 258.07, citrate C6H5O7 is 189.10)
+Molecular Weight: Trisodium citrate dihydrate Na3C6H5O7 · 2H2O is 294.10, citrate C6H5O7 is 189.10

-- Displaceable: Citrate is more displaceable than tannic acid but less displaceable than carbonate.
+Displaceable: Citrate is more displaceable than tannic acid but less displaceable than carbonate.

 - Negatively charged

-Salt stability: destabilized in salt concentrations
+Salt stability: Destabilized in low salt concentrations.

-- Toxicity: Very low
+Toxicity: Very low

-- Solvent compatibility: Water, weak buffers
+Solvent compatibility: Water, weak buffers

 - Lateral flow